Jasdeep-Singh-Jhajj/Jasdeep-Singh-Jhajj/README.md

 ## 🧑‍💻 About Me

-I am a passionate Data Engineer with a strong foundation in transforming raw data into meaningful insights.
-I specialize in building efficient data pipelines and solutions in the cloud, working with modern data engineering tools and technologies.
-I love learning and continuously improving my skills to stay up-to-date with the latest in the field.
+I am a versatile data professional with expertise across data analysis, engineering, and DevOps.
+My passion lies in transforming raw data into meaningful insights while building robust data pipelines and cloud solutions.
+With a strong foundation in both data analysis and engineering, I excel at creating end-to-end data solutions that drive business value.
+I continuously expand my knowledge across these domains to stay at the forefront of data technology and best practices.

 <div>
   <div style="float: left; width: 70%;">